vuejs/router/packages/docs/guide/essentials/dynamic-matching.md

   title="Learn about dynamic route matching with params" />

 Very often we will need to map routes with the given pattern to the same component.
-For example we may have a `User` component which should be rendered for all users but with different user IDs.
+For example, we may have a `User` component which should be rendered for all users but with different user IDs.
 In Vue Router we can use a dynamic segment in the path to achieve that, we call that a _param_:

 ```js
 const User = {